joaogsmoreira/second_ros/README.md

 Please note that this repo requires Python 3.6+.
 If you are using ROS Melodic, please build ROS from source to ensure rospy runs with Python3.

 ### SpConv: PyTorch Spatially Sparse Convolution Library
-For the complete version of the installation, please refer to [spconv.](https://github.com/traveller59/second.pytorch)

-Note: this repo was implemented using version 1.2.1.
 ```
 $ sudo apt-get install libboost-all-dev
 $ cd spconv